dd32/td-gh-ex/readme.txt

 -----------------------------------------------------------------------------
 	Changelog
 -----------------------------------------------------------------------------

+Version 1.7.0
+- New:     Customizer support added.
+All Theme options settings now controlled from within Customizer.
+- Fixed:   thinkup_check_ishome() now works correctly on all sites.
+- Fixed:   Migration script updated to prevent loss of data.
+If data doesn't migrate to customizer.
+Support can still retrieve from database.
+- Updated: Elusive icons updated to 2.0 to ensure smooth transition of featured content icons from old to new Redux version.
+- Removed: Redux styling in style-backend.css no longer needed.
+- Removed: jQuery used to add "required" settings to theme options now longer needed.
+- Removed: Theme options panel removed - replaced with customizer to comply with new WordPress guidelines.

 Version 1.6.9
 - Updated: Prep for Customizer integration.
 Redux global variable changed from $redux -> $thinkup_redux_variables.
 Migration function thinkup_migrate_redux_option().